 - Yellow or greenish nasal discharge

-- Pain in the regions around your nose
+- Pain in the areas around your nose

 - Symptoms that suddenly get much worse after they seemed to be getting better

-In most cases, your provider will not need to do additional tests.
-They are usually not necessary, unless you have signs of complications.
+In most cases, your provider will not need to do more tests.
+They are often not needed, unless you have signs of complications.
 You might also need testing if you’ve had several episodes of ABRS.
 These tests might include:

-- Endoscopy of the nasal cavity and sinuses with and without culture (to identify the particular bacteria, and to ensure that there are no obstructions, such as a foreign body, polyps, or a tumor)
+- Endoscopy of the nasal cavity and sinuses, with and without a culture.
+This is done to identify the particular bacteria.
+And to be sure that there are no blockages, such as a foreign body, polyps, or a tumor.

-- Computed tomography (CT) scan.
-This provides more information about your nasal cavity, sinuses, and related structures
+- CT scan.
+This provides more information about your nasal cavity, sinuses, and related structures.

 How is acute bacterial rhinosinusitis treated?